technovangelist/katacoda-scenarios/k8scourse2platform-4/step1.md

           readOnly: true

-1. Now add the mountPaths to the etcd integration configuration.
-Remember, that's back up at line 274.
+1. Now the etcd keys are located at /keys so add the mountPaths to the etcd integration configuration.
+Remember, that's back up around line 274.

         confd:
           etcd.yaml: |-